-Electronic Device Policy: Cell Phone/Head Phone/Ear Buds/Computer
+Electronic Device Policy: Cell Phone/Head Phone/Ear Buds/Smart Watch

 Electronic devices procedures are designed to provide a learning environment that is conducive to teaching and learning without the interference of cell phones/head phones/ear buds.
-As a Bring Your Own Device (BYOD) school, Shaw permits the use of electronic devices for instructional purposes as directed by the teacher.
+Shaw permits the use of electronic devices for instructional purposes as directed by the teacher.
 Unless a teacher directs a student to use an electronic device for learning, all electronic devices should be off and out of sight.
-Students are allowed to check phones in the hallways during class change and the cafeteria during breakfast/lunch.
-For safety purposes, earbuds/head phones are not allowed to be worn in the hallways at any time.
+Students are allowed to check phones in the cafeteria during breakfast/lunch or in the gym before/after school.
+For safety purposes, earbuds/head phones are not allowed to be worn at any time.
+The violation of this rule will lead to the confiscation of earbuds/head phones that may be picked up between 2:30p.m.-4:00p.m. on Friday.